spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

   You may get a warning message stating your connection is not private.
 You can ignore this message and select **Advanced**, then click the link to proceed.

   The On-prem supervisor console displays VM deployment status.
-Take note of status for  **Spectro Cloud artifacts**, **Kubernetes configuration**, and **Spectro Cloud Installation**.
+Take note of the status for  **Spectro Cloud artifacts**, **Kubernetes configuration**, and **Spectro Cloud Installation**.
 This will take about 45 minutes.
 When processing is complete and status displays as successful, URLs for the On-Prem System Console and the Management Console are displayed.

   <br />